 Day 11-14 : Excursion/Programme Evaluation and Departure

 Impact Traveller as part of the trip shall visit tourist sites such as the Wli waterfall, Afadza mountain.
+This is optional.

-1. Acquire passport and travel ticket
+1. Get a passport and travel ticket

 2. Visa (VARAS shall send you attestation letter to enable you secure your visa at the Ghana Consulate in your country)